St Patrick's High School, Keady: Staff

 The first principal of the school was Brother Gerard Deegan who led the school for nine years.
-His successor was Brother Francis Manning, principal from 1979-1980.
+His successor was Brother Francis Manning, principal from 1979 to 1980.

 Mr Patrick McAleavey OBE became principal in 1980, and was in the role until September 2010 when he retired.
 Having been a teacher in the school for ten years previously, Mr McAleavey was part of the school for a total of forty years.
 He was integral to promoting the school to one of the top five non-grammar secondary schools in Northern Ireland.

 Pat McGuckian was appointed as new principal in April 2011.
 She was previously the vice-principal of St. Malachy's College, in Belfast.
 She resigned in April 2018.
-She was replaced by Dr Fionnuala Moore who had been Vice Principal of St Ronan’s College, Lurgan.
+She was replaced by Dr Fionnuala Moore who had been Vice Principal of St Ronan's College, Lurgan.
 In February 2024 Kelley McKenna was appointed Principal, she had previously been Vice Principal at the school.